- ABSN applications are due at 11:59 p.m. Pacific Time on Oct. 15, 2021 to begin study autumn quarter 2022.

 - If your native language is not English, proof of proficiency in English (including spoken English)

-You must submit an official transcript from every school you have attended – including the University of Washington – even if credits from one school appear on the transcript of another.
-Unofficial transcripts are not accepted.
+You must submit a transcript from every school you have attended – including the University of Washington – even if credits from one school appear on the transcript of another.
+We accept official or unofficial transcripts.

 You will scan or take a high-resolution photo of each transcript, including the reverse side.

-Transcripts must be in PDF or JPEG format.
+Transcripts must be in PDF format.
 You will upload these to both your ABSN and DNP applications.

-You will submit one letter of recommendation for your ABN application and three for your DNP application.
+You will submit one letter of recommendation for your ABSN application and three for your DNP application.

 Family members or close, personal friends are not eligible to write your letter of recommendation.